 You can learn more about this tool here:

 There is a good chance that the error you are receiving is due to a malware or virus infection of your computer.
 These malicious applications are capable of corrupting, erasing and damaging important system files.
 Thus, there’s a chance the file, required by a specific hardware component has been corrupted.

 With that said, it’s highly recommended that you run a full virus scan of your system, using your latest virus scanner.
-If you don’t have an antivirus tool on your computer, then I suggest you check out my post on the best antivirus tools.
+If you don’t have an antivirus tool on your computer, then I suggest you use SpyHunter, alternatively, you could check out my post on the best antivirus tools.

 Check Disk is a built-in Windows based error correction tool.
 Running this tool can be rather time consuming, and you won’t be able to use your computer while it’s running.
 With that said, this tool can be very effective at repairing system errors, in additional to recovering bad sectors.

 Thus, I highly recommend you run this tool.
 For more information on how to do this, check out my tutorial on repairing an I/O device error.